digraphs/Digraphs/README.md

 ### Digraphs package for GAP

-#### Copyright (C) 2014-17 Jan De Beule, Julius Jonusas, James D. Mitchell, Finn Smith, Michael Torpey, Wilf A. Wilson
+#### Copyright (C) 2014-17 by Jan De Beule, Julius Jonušas, James D. Mitchell, Michael Torpey, Wilf A. Wilson et al.
 ## Getting Digraphs

 To get the latest version of the package, download the archive file